jan-gerard/EV3_GyroBlox/README.md

 Blocks to stop when a black line is observed, or when one of the other motors detects a change in output angle, are included as well.
 They stop the loop 'rijden' that is used by Rij_koers (and Rij_bocht).

 The block Langzaam_rijden can be used to set a slow acceleration value to gradually change start or stopping speed.

+The file PolyGroup_Icons.zip can be unzipped into C:\Program Files (x86)\LEGO Software\LEGO MINDSTORMS ???
+EV3\Resources\MyBlocks\images to get meaningfull distinctive icons for the blocks in this library.